AlienKevin/shapenet/README.md

 conda activate multimodal3d
 python -m pip install -U google-generativeai azure-cognitiveservices-vision-computervision
 ```
+If you choose to set up your own virtual environment, remember to use Python version 3.12.

 # Run main experiment
 You can generate the main experiment plot by running: